Design

 These days, I tend to “test” the battery, so I’ve been working on my iPhone more than usual than before, which can be mentioned as ‘playing’ Cinematic mode constantly, taking more photos than usual.
 Besides, I switched to using iPhone to do tasks that I had only done on computers before, such as video calls (Messenger), Facebook, or even watching YouTube – the tasks I used to use on my computer.

 According to some sources, the iPhone 13 Pro supports fast-charging up to 27W, and Apple did not introduce this.
-I used the Type-C – lightning cord (included in the box) and attached it to the MacBook Pro charger to see if that’s true.
-The result: the battery of the iPhone 13 Pro “jumped” from 3% to 22% in just 10 minutes.
-As such, battery life shouldn’t be an issue with the iPhone 13 Pro.
+I tried the Type-C to lightning cord (included in the box) and i attached it to the MacBook Pro charger, just to see if that is true.
+The result was kinda wild, the iPhone 13 Pro battery “jumped” from 3% to 22% in only 10 minutes.
+So, in that case, battery life shouldn’t be a problem with the iPhone 13 Pro.

 The points are not satisfactory.